- 1 shares

 More content = More relevant keywords = Better personal SEO (Search Engine Optimization) or visibility

-Most people know enough to put at least some information in the Summary, Experience and Education sections.
-But take a look at all the other sections available to you (at this writing), and use each one you can.
-Many people don’t know about, or neglect these sections:
+Most people know enough to put at least some information in the Summary/About, Experience and Education sections.
+But take a look at all the other sections available to you and use each one you can.
+Here are some of the often neglected or under-used sections (at this writing):

 - Honors & Awards

-To make it easier to add the right amount of content, first create it in a Word document, then do a count and spell check, before copying and pasting into your profile:
+To make it easier to add the right amount of content, first create it in a Word document and then do a character count before copying and pasting into your profile.

 Each profile section has a maximum number of characters and spaces.
 Do your best to use all the allowed space for content.
 At this writing, here are the maximum character counts for the most-used sections: